cyrilou242/ftcc/README.md

 ### Notes on performance
 In the benchmark above we used a compression level of 9.
 Compression level can go up to 22.
-I have observed that compression level up to 18 will give significant performance improvements.
-It makes training and inference slower though.
-Try and benchmark yourself if need be.
-Setting the compression level up to 12 is an easy way to get better accuracy performance with a minor speed deterioration.
+I have observed that compression level up to 12 will almost always yields an accuracy improvement.
+It makes training and inference slightly slower though.
+Above 12, the compression takes more time and I could not observe a consistent accuracy improvement.

 ## Reproduce
 Requirements